What Is Achilles Tendinitis?

 In rare cases, outpatient surgery is necessary for Achilles tendinitis, especially when bone abnormalities are present.
 These surgeries are often successful, but nearly always require significant time off from walking and other daily activities.

-The foot doctors at Raleigh Foot and Ankle Center can answer questions about this conditionand treatment options.
+The foot doctors at Raleigh Foot & Ankle Center can answer questions about this condition and treatment options.
 Call us at (919) 850-9111 to schedule an appointment with a podiatrist and learn more about your options for diagnosing and treating your Achilles tendinitis.

 Find out more about treating heel pain with Shockwave Therapy by visiting our Shockwave page.

-To get back on your feet—without the heel pain—as soon as possible, and learn how you can treat your Achilles tendinitis, call Raleigh Foot and Ankle Center today to schedule your appointment with a foot doctor at (919) 850-9111 or fill out our online Request an Appointment form.
+To get back on your feet—without the heel pain—as soon as possible, and learn how you can treat your Achilles tendinitis, call Raleigh Foot & Ankle Center today to schedule your appointment with a foot doctor at (919) 850-9111.
+We serve patients from Raleigh, Cary and Wake Forest, NC as well as Wake County, Johnston County and surrounding areas in and around the Raleigh-Durham Area and the rest of North Carolina.
+Hablamos Español.